• Dual Conferences in Palestine: Kairos Palestine 10th Anniversary Conference and Sabeel International Gathering

-• Straining Out a Gnat but Swallowing a Camel – Rev. Alex Awad tells what is really happening to Christians in Palestine
+• Straining Out a Gnat but Swallowing a Camel – Rev. Alex Awad describes what is really happening to Christians in Palestine

 • World Week for Peace in Palestine Israel (WWPPI) 2019: